Updated September 28, 2021

 UB is committed to ensuring that all members of our community can work and learn in a safe environment.
 UB provides support, assistance and redress for victims of stalking, sexual assault, sexual violence, dating violence and domestic violence.

-For many years, UB has had prevention and awareness programs, policies and practices in place to deal with complaints of domestic violence, and we have adjusted them over time to make them more effective and assure that they comport with applicable laws, regulations and agency guidance.
+For many years, UB has had prevention and awareness programs, policies and practices in place to address reports of domestic violence, and we have adjusted them over time to make them more effective and assure that they comport with applicable laws, regulations and agency guidance.

 UB’s Police Department and conduct offices receive extensive training in order to ensure that they conduct investigations into domestic violence claims in a manner that is fair, impartial, and trauma-informed.
 These full-time employees are versed in the administrative processes, policies, laws, and regulatory requirements in the handling of domestic violence cases.
 UB offers assistance and support to people experiencing domestic violence regardless of whether they wish to pursue a police report or student conduct charges.
 Any member of the UB community may consult confidentially with a campus-based Crisis Services Advocate, who can provide assistance and support with options both on campus and in the criminal justice system.
 Students may receive assistance from the university’s Counseling Center, and employees may consult confidentially with the Employee Assistance Program.
 These resources are available even if the person who has harmed them has no affiliation with UB.

 Mandatory arrest is required for all cases of domestic violence that are reported to University Police.
-In cases where a UB student is accused of domestic violence or dating violence, alleged offenders are placed on temporary suspension until an initial suspension hearing is held by Judicial Affairs to determine access to campus while the administrative process is applied.
-During a suspension, a student is prohibited from coming on campus, attending classes, and from participating in any University related activities or events – including participation in athletic activities or events.
+In cases where a UB student is accused of domestic violence or dating violence, alleged offenders are placed on temporary suspension until an initial suspension hearing is held by Student Conduct and Advocacy to determine access to campus while the administrative process is applied.
+During a suspension, a student is prohibited from coming on campus, attending classes, and from participating in any University related activities or events – including participation in athletic activities, practices or competitions.